jrkerns/pylinac/docs/source/topics/xim.rst

 Exporting images
 ^^^^^^^^^^^^^^^^

 Exporting .xim images is easy.
-The PNG format is recommended because its ~1/2 the size of the xim image and will also include the properties.
+The PNG format is recommended because its ~1/2 the size of the original xim image and will also include the properties.
+PNG is also lossless, so all information is retained.
 PNG images can usually be viewed easily across many devices and OSs and also loads very fast.

 .. code-block:: python